sbcshop/EncroPi-Software/README.md

 ## Types of Code files and their functioning:

-* File "EncroPi.py" is the liberary file of this board
+* File "EncroPi.py" is the library file of this board

 * The "data_save_to_sdcard.py" file is for writing any data/file in SD card and Reading data from it

-* The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices
+* The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing external I/o devices

 * "rtc_test.py" file is for using the RTC function of this board.